learnbyexample/Python_Basics/Sequence_Set_Dict_data_types.md

 ### <a name="tuples"></a>Tuples

-* Tuples can be thought of as sort of lists but immutable
+* Tuples are similar to lists but immutable and useful in other ways too
+* Individual elements can be both mutable/immutable

 ```python
 >>> north_dishes = ('Aloo tikki', 'Baati', 'Khichdi', 'Makki roti', 'Poha')